coderello/laravel-relevance-ensurer/README.md

 Here **Laravel Relevance Ensurer** comes to help.

 The only thing we need to do is to implement `ShouldBeRelevantNotification` contract on the notification.
-It comes with one public method `isRelevant($notifyer)` which should return bool representing relevance of the notification before one being sent.
+It comes with one public method `isRelevant($notifyer)` which should return bool representing relevance of the notification before one is sent.

 Let's take a look at an example: